vishnudevtj/vishnudevtj.github.io/_posts/2017-12-23-counsel-rop.md

 # Counsel rop

-ROP chain in Binary Exploitation is a technique to bypass NX/DEP security patch , what these protection do is that the make the memory either writable or executable but not both . so injecting shellcode to stack does not work .
-ROP Return Oriented Programming is a technique by which we reuse the code which are there in the binary to exploit it , a collection of assembly instruction which are there in the binary ending with ret is called gadget , chaining these gadget that called the other with ret we can recreate what the shellcode does and pwn it .
+ROP chain in Binary Exploitation is a technique to bypass NX/DEP security patch , this  makes the memory either writable or executable but not both . so injecting shellcode not work .
+ROP Return Oriented Programming is a technique by which we reuse the code which are there in the binary to exploit , a collection of assembly instruction which are there in the binary ending with ret or call is called gadget , chaining these gadgets in a creative way we can recreate what the shellcode does and pwn the binary .

 There are many tools to find these gadget , but we need to find a way to integrate that to emacs because that is what we do .